What is an RPG?

 Most people who play D&D or other role playing games can tell you that their characters reflect parts of themselves- sometimes parts they like and sometimes parts they don't like.
 Other times characters may reflect ways of being a player wishes they could have in their regular life.
 The game setting gives people a chance to try out being different in a safe way.
 Because if it goes badly, it was your character who did that, not you!
 Therapeutic game masters help modulate players' experimentation with new ways of being so that it is more likely to be a positive or healing experience.

-For more information about therapeutic D&D check out the following resources:
+For more information about therapeutic D&D and the benefits of RPG's check out the following resources:

 Clinical Role on Twitch.
 A D&D group composed of therapeutic game masters who discuss this work and play D&D. https://www.twitch.tv/videos/443804144